Formalization of the zigzag construction of path spaces of pushouts in homotopy type theory: Pushouts

-It follows that the correct analogue of \(Q\) from identity systems is descent data over the total span diagram.
+It follows that an appropriate analogue of \(Q\) is descent data over the total span diagram.
 To differentiate between descent data over the base span diagram and descent data over the total one, we put a \(\Sigma\) in the subscripts of the latter, \ie the components are called \(Q_{\Sigma A}\), \(Q_{\Sigma B}\), and \(Q_{\Sigma S}\).
 This is a purely notational device.